 All students admitted to the graduate program are guaranteed five years of financial support.
 Financial support is distributed through fellowships, research assistantships, teaching assistantships, or graduate instructorships at the discretion of the Director of Graduate Studies.
 Continued financial support is contingent upon timely and satisfactory degree progress* in the program.

-Funding support beyond five years, especially for students in the ABD stage, is not ruled out.
-However, additional funding is not guaranteed continued support under the original funding package.
+Funding support beyond five years, as students are ABD, is not ruled out.
+However, additional funding is not guaranteed.
 Students in good standing beyond the first five years will be placed on an alternate list for department support.
-If there are extra positions not filled by junior graduate students, advanced graduate students may receive additional funding beyond the five years.
+If there are extra positions not filled by students in their funding band, students outside of theirs may receive additional funding beyond the five years.

 For more information, please see the Graduate Studies Handbook

 The history department employs approximately 30-40 TAs and graduate instructors each academic year.
 TA appointments are awarded to beginning and advanced students who are qualified for supervised teaching duties.
 All awards are contingent upon the availability of funds.